davidindub/fizzbuzz/README.md

 I based the colour scheme on the primary colours - Blue (Fizz) + Yellow (Buzz) = Green (FizzBuzz).

-For Dark Mode the yellow colour was adjusted the differently the the others to maintain readability with grey text.
+For Dark Mode the colours were adjusted to maintain readability with grey text.

 ### Typography

-I used a blocky display font [Bungee](https://fonts.google.com/specimen/Bungee?query=bungee) for the logo, headings and game buttons, and a sans-serif font [Roboto](https://fonts.google.com/specimen/Roboto) for the rest of the text.
+I used a friendly rounded font [Concert One](https://fonts.google.com/specimen/Concert+One) for the logo, headings and game buttons, and a sans-serif font [Roboto](https://fonts.google.com/specimen/Roboto) for the rest of the text.
 Both fonts were freely available from Google Fonts.

 ### Wireframes